Listen to This Article:

 Go Beyond the Basics

-Many of the skills and techniques described above can be explored in Escoffier’s introductory culinary arts classes.
+Many of the skills and techniques described above can be explored in Escoffier’s culinary arts classes.
 But that’s only the beginning of how to cook.
 After the basics, there’s so much more to learn.
 Baking and patisserie.
 Cuisines from around the world.
 Sourcing seasonal ingredients.
-And the business side of the culinary industry, like cost control and building a menu.
+And the business side of the culinary industry, like management and marketing.

 So if you’re interested in getting beyond “beginner,” culinary school may be the right place for you.* Contact us to learn more about what you can learn—and where it can take you!